 - An exposé of your dissertation intentions with a work outline (10-12 pages, less than 35,000 characters, including spaces)

 - Reports from two university teachers that provide information about your academic potential

 - Curriculum Vitae, including a detailed description of academic career

 - Copies of all leaving certificates, diplomas and degrees of schools of universities (Proof of final thesis grade and overall grade of your first academic degree)

 - One copy of university thesis (or a two to three page abstract if it is in an infrequently used language)

 The application consists of the following steps:

-- Register on the online portal and then follow the link which you will receive by e-mail.
+- Register on the online portal and then follow the instructions.

 What happens after we receive your application?

 You will be notified by e-mail about whether your application has been successful in the first round of the two-stage approval process.
-If it was, you will be invited to a selection interview, which will take place shortly afterwards.
-In the event that you need to apply for a visa to travel to the interview, we strongly recommend that you inquire early about the exact modalities of the visa application.
-Please also note that we cannot cover any costs associated with your journey.
+You might then be invited to a selection interview, which will take place shortly afterwards.
+Please also note that we cannot cover any costs associated with your journey to the selection interviews.
 In justified exceptional cases, however, it might be conducted as an online meeting.
 If you would like to take advantage of this option, please contact us as early as possible by email.